-There is no guarantee that mediation will resolve all conflicts, it may or it may not.
+There is no guarantee that mediation will resolve all conflicts, it may or may not.
 Even if it does not work, at least you know you have tried and trying is better than leaving a festering situation to get worse.
-Tackling conflict head on is the only way and by using mediation, you will have the satisfaction in knowing that you have tried to address it positively and constructively.
+Tackling conflict head on is the only way and by using mediation, you will have the satisfaction of knowing that you have tried to address it positively and constructively.

 Train your employees anytime, anywhere with our environmental, health, safety and wellness training platform.

 Discover our safety training courses and ehs onboardings, which can be customised and offered in several languages.